MattAnderson16/COMP1_2014/TaskSheet1.md

 ##Variable Roles
 Fixed Value: A variable created with a hard coded value that is not changed atall in the program
+	NoOfSwaps = 1000 - 98

-Stepper: A variable counting through a predictable succession of values e.g.
+Stepper: A variable that increments in a predictable sequence
-	for NoOfSwapsMadeSoFar in range(1, NoOfSwaps + 1):
-		Position1 = random.randint(1, 52)
-		...
+	Count - 162
+	NoOfCardsTurnedOver - 192
+	NoOfSwapsMadeSoFar - 99

-Most recent holder: A variable holding the latest value obtained from an unpredictable succession of values or from an input
+Most recent holder: A variable holding the latest value received when processing an unpredictable succession of values
-	NextCard = ''
+	Choice = GetChoiceFromUser() - 197
+	LineFromFile - 92
+	LastCard - 187

-Most wanted holder: A variable holding the most appropriate value encountered so far.
+Most wanted holder: A variable that holds the latest variable that the programmer or user wants
-	Choice = ''
+	NextCard - 198

-Gatherer: A variable gathering the effect of separate values
+Gatherer: A variable gathering the total of the values received so far
-	self.Score = 0
+	No examples

-Transformation: A variable that always gets its value from a fixed calculation of values of other variables
+Transformation: A variable that always gets its value from a calculaltion or other variables
-	Position1 = random.randint(1, 52)
+	Higher - 124
+	FoundSpace - 171

-Follower: A variable that gets its new value from the old value of another data item
+Follower: A variable that gets its new value from the old value of another variable
-	LastCard = ''
+	LastCard - 187

-Temporary: A variable that only holds data for a short amount of time
+Temporary: A variable used as an intermediary
-	Higher = True
+	SwapSpace - 97

 ##Functions and Parameters
 1. If data is passed by value then a copy of the data is made for the function and if it gets edited within the function